ajin40/cho-adhesion-model-v2/README.md

 When a cell is indicated to transition to a cadherin expressing state, the probability of choosing the red or yellow states is also determined by the fluorescence intensity expression.
 The probability of choosing the one of the states is equal to the experimental intensity expression ratio of the respective cells over the total non-blue intensity expression.

 Cell locations are stored in a NumPy array and used for local cell interaction calculations.
-Cell locations are updated each time step (10 simulated seconds), at a fixed velocity of 0.3 * σ (cell radius).
+Cell locations are updated each time step (10 simulated seconds), at a fixed velocity of 0.3 * σ (cell diameter).
 The direction of each cell’s velocity vector is determined by the normalized sum of all forces acting upon each cell.
 These forces are Brownian motion, a gravity field, and the local cell-cell interactions of homotypic and heterotypic adhesion and steric repulsion.

 All cells experience Brownian motion and a gravity field designed to mimic cell behavior in an ultra-low binding U-shaped bottom well.
-To represent the curvature of the well, the magnitude of the gravity field is dependent on the xy planar distance $(|r_{i,xy}|)$ from the center of the simulation space.
-U_g represents the strength of the force and R as the radius of the well.
+To represent the curvature of the well, the magnitude of the gravity field is dependent on the xy planar distance $(|r_{i,xy}|)$ from the center of the simulation space. $U_g$ represents the strength of the force and R as the radius of the well.

 $$f_i=-U_g r_i  (|r_{i,xy}|)/R$$